julioalmadaf/Embedded-Systems/README.md

 # **Embedded Systems**
 Exercises done during my Embedded Systems Course

-Multiple projects done with the DE10-Standard FPGA, Everything runs on the ARM Cortex-A9 processor.
+All projects done with the DE10-Standard FPGA, Everything runs on the ARM Cortex-A9 processor.

+Check each project for more information.

 Exercises done with: